andrewtdiz/RobloxStarterTS/README.md

 # Roblox Starter Typescript
-Use this repo to get started with Roblox typescript *instantly*.
+Use this repo to get started with Roblox typescript *blazingly fast*.

 ## Setup
 1. Run `npm install`